-MiCollab in LAN with standalone MBG Server in DMZ: This configuration has MiCollab located in the Local Area Network (LAN) connected to an MBG server in the Demilitarized Zone (DMZ).
-The following configuration is supported:
+MiCollab in LAN with a second MBG Server in DMZ: This configuration has MiCollab located in the Local Area Network (LAN) connected to a second MBG server in the Demilitarized Zone (DMZ).
+Two variants of this configuration are supported:

-- MiCollab with second MBG / Teleworker/ Web Proxy in DMZ (2 Server) consists of MiCollab on the corporate LAN with Teleworker and Web Proxy on a MBG server located in the DMZ (see page 8).
+- MiCollab with second MBG Web Proxy in the DMZ (2 Server) consists of a MiCollab on the corporate LAN with Web Proxy in an MBG server in the DMZ (see page 4).
+Remote web browser users connect to the MiCollab server through the Web Proxy. - MiCollab with second MBG / Teleworker/ Web Proxy in DMZ (2 Server) consists of MiCollab on the corporate LAN with Teleworker and Web Proxy on a MiCollab server located in the DMZ (see page 8).
 The Teleworker service is installed on both the MiCollab and MBG systems.
 The Teleworker service in the MiVoice Border Gateway (MBG) is used to support the teleworkers in the DMZ.
 The Teleworker service in MiCollab is only used to remotely manage the Teleworker phones that are configured on the MBG server.
 The Web Proxy service is also installed in this configuration.

-Table 1: MiCollab in LAN Mode (Server only)
+Table 4.1: MiCollab in LAN Mode (Server only)